infobloxopen/infoblox-nios-go-client/rpz/docs/RecordrpzcnameclientipaddressAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `RecordrpzcnameclientipaddressAPIReferencePutRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `RecordRpzCnameClientipaddressAPIRecordrpzcnameclientipaddressReferencePutRequest` struct via the builder pattern

 Name | Type | Description  | Notes